wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/4-dimensions.md

 ## Flatten parent-child hierarchy

 The process of viewing multiple child levels based on a top-level parent is known as *flattening the hierarchy*.
-In this process, you are creating multiple columns in a table to show the hierarchal path of the parent to the child in the same record.
+In this process, you are creating multiple columns in a table to show the hierarchical path of the parent to the child in the same record.
 You will use PATH(), a simple DAX function that returns a text version of the managerial path for each employee, and PATHITEM() to separate this path into each level of managerial hierarchy.

 > [!IMPORTANT]
 > DAX has not been covered yet; however, it will be in another module.
 This function is included in this section because it's explaining hierarchies.
 If use of DAX in this capacity is confusing, refer to the DAX module and then return to this section afterward.